 - University of Nevada students who enter the Sontag Entrepreneurship Competition remain eligible to compete in any other business plan competition.

-- To ensure the integrity of the competition, the Competition Committee reserves the right, at any point in time, to use its discretion to refuse admittance or to remove from the competition any participant, to change eligibility rules, or to change the competition requirements.
+- To ensure the integrity of the competition, the Competition Committee reserves the right to, at any point in time, change eligibility rules, change the competition requirements or use its discretion to refuse admittance to or remove from the competition any participant.

 - University of Nevada students may enter as individuals or as part of a team.

 - Teams shall consist of one to five members.

 - Non-students may be advisors, mentors, or members of the company formed; however, all team members presenting at competition events must be eligible University of Nevada students.

 - Graduate and undergraduate students may be on the same team.

 - Each team must designate a team leader through whom the Sontag Director and the Competition Committee can communicate with the team.